-LHDs are responsible for managing the ongoing registration of businesses and practitioners in their area to the Scheme.
+LHDs are responsible for managing the ongoing registration of businesses and practitioners in their area to the Oral Health Fee for Service Scheme (Scheme).
 It is advisable to have a designated employee responsible for managing the Scheme in each LHD.